Thursday, September 4, 2008

 MCITP: Database Developer at the printer

-MCITP SQL Server 2005 Database Developer All-in-One Exam Guide (Exams 70-431, 70-441 & 70-442)
+MCITP SQL Server 2005 Database Developer All-in-One Exam Guide (Exams 70-431, 70-441 & 70-442) there's good news.

 The publisher sent it to the printer last week and it could be released any day now.